 Dynamic Contextual Engagement

 QR codes that change destination based on time, location, or customer type allow much more relevant offers and reduce attention waste.
+The same code can serve different experiences to different audiences.

 Final Reflection